miketheman/awesome-taglines/contributing.md

 Ensure your pull request adheres to the following guidelines:

 - Prefer taglines - short descriptions of the entry - over wordier explanations.
-- Keep entires within a section alphabetically-sorted.
+- Keep entries within a section alphabetically-sorted.
 - And don't forget to have fun and enjoy!

 Thank you for your suggestions!